-Computers.
-They are present in almost everything we use.
+Computers are present in almost everything we use.
 From our phones to our washing machines, induction cookers to television sets, computers have taken over our lives everywhere.
-The diversity in the tasks they perform really marvels me sometimes.
+The diversity in the tasks they perform is marvelous.

 To accommodate all the task requirements, computers perform a lot of arithmetic and logical operations.
 Some of these arithmetic operations are addition, subtraction, multiplication, and division.

 If we trace back into our mathematical concepts and think, multiplication is nothing but repeated addition.
 Division is subtraction carried out repeatedly.
 Exponential values again are just repeated addition.

 Thus, the most powerful of operations need not have complex circuitry made for different operations.
 It can all come down to basic circuits made purely for addition and subtraction.

 The carry-lookahead adder, amongst all these, is the fastest adder circuit.
 Undoubtedly, the binary addition of a high number of bits requires quite a time for the result to be generated.
 However, by using complex hardware circuitry, the propagation time is reduced, thus producing results much quicker than anticipated.

 Thus, carry look-ahead adders are also called fast adders.

 A carry look-ahead adder (CLA) is an electronic adder used for binary addition.
 Due to the quick additions performed, it is also known as a fast adder.
 The CLA logic uses the concepts of generating and propagating carries.
 We can say that the CLA adder is the successor of the Ripple Carry Adder.

 Why do we use/need a Carry Look Ahead Adder?